ros-drivers/rosserial/rosserial_vex_v5/README.md

 # Examples

 These examples are made to run out-of-the-box, and they made to be proof-of-concepts of what ROS can provide.
-ROS allows standardized messages to be sent to and from the Cortex and an outside computer, which allows for all kinds of ideas and projects to be organized with messages!
+ROS allows standardized messages to be sent to and from the Brain and an outside computer, which allows for all kinds of ideas and projects to be organized with messages!

 To understand what is going on with the example code, look at the tutorials for the sister project, [Rosserial Arduino](http://wiki.ros.org/rosserial_arduino/Tutorials).